CS Național Sebiș

-Clubul Sportiv Național Sebiș, commonly known as Național Sebiș, is a Romanian football club based in Sebiș, Arad County, currently playing in the Liga V – Arad County, the fifth tier of the Romanian football league system.
+Clubul Sportiv Național Sebiș, commonly known as Național Sebiș, is a Romanian football club based in Sebiș, Arad County, currently playing in the Liga IV – Arad County, the fourth tier of the Romanian football league system.
 Founded in 1922 as Sebișana Sebiș and re-founded in 2004, Național played twelve consecutive seasons in Liga III, before withdrew due to financial problems, during the winter break of the 2019–20 season.

 Național Sebiș returned after a two-year hiatus, joining the Liga VI – Arad County, the sixth tier of the Romanian football league system.
 The team was formed around some experienced players and the rest young players from the Sebiș area and trained by the former players Flavius Raț and Leontin Sârb.
 At the end of the season 2021-2022 won the League VI Arad championship and promoted to League V Arad.
 Now the club has 5 groups of children and this activity is coordinated by the former great footballer Marin Dorel Balint.